 Pick Your Greens: We’re fans of swiss chard in this recipe, but other greens will do just fine.
 Here are some ideas.

 Rainbow chard: Basically the colored-stemmed variety of swiss chard, there’s no discernable flavor difference here.
 Pick it if you’re looking for an extra pop of color.

 Kale: It may have fallen from its post as veggie-of-the-moment, but we’ll always love the chewy leafy green, especially when it comes to the quick-cook approach.
 Just skip the stems: They’re too tough to cook down.

 Collard greens: Can’t live without your collards at Thanksgiving?
-Use them here—but they’ll need to braise for a half-hour or more.
+Use them here, but they’ll need to braise for a half-hour or more.

 Spinach: Nothing wrong with keeping it simple.
 Spinach will cook up faster than chard, so adjust your timing accordingly.
 A bunch will also wilt down to practically nothing; if you’re feeding a crowd, this isn’t the green for you.

-Swiss chard stems add color and texture.
+Waste Not: Swiss chard stems add color and texture.
 They’re tougher than the leaves, so let them braise solo first.